 Introduction: The Quality Crisis in Institutional Recycling

 If you manage recycling programs at a university, corporate campus, sports venue, or entertainment facility, you already know the challenge: contamination.
-Despite good intentions, 25-35% of material placed in single-stream recycling bins is contaminated with food waste, trash, or incompatible materials.
+Despite good intentions, 25 to 35 percent of material placed in single-stream recycling bins is contaminated with food waste, trash, or incompatible materials.
 This contamination destroys value, increases processing costs, and undermines sustainability goals.

 The good news?
 Controlled institutional environments like universities, corporate facilities, and entertainment venues offer a unique opportunity to solve contamination at its source: the bin itself.
-When organizations take control of the point of disposal using smart bin technology and data-driven monitoring, leading institutions have achieved contamination rates below 10%, collection cost reductions of 20-30% through optimized scheduling, and significantly higher commodity prices for clean material streams.
+When organizations take control of the point of disposal using structural verification gates and data-driven monitoring, leading institutions have achieved contamination rates below 10 percent, collection cost reductions of 20 to 30 percent through optimized scheduling, and significantly higher commodity prices for clean material streams.

 This is not a future vision.
 This is what leading campuses and venues are achieving today.